 Data Physics was founded in February 1984.
 One of the greatest factors of Data Physics ongoing success in delivering breakthrough technology is its dedicated team of software and hardware engineers.
 Our worldwide staff of exceptionally talented scientists, engineers, researchers, analysts, manufacturers, and developers comes from various backgrounds in automotive, aerospace, defense, technology, business, and more.

-Headquartered in Silicon Valley and with offices and distributors all over the world, Data Physics continues to reach new heights in innovation.
+Headquartered in Silicon Valley in San Jose, California, USA and with offices and distributors all over the world, Data Physics continues to reach new heights in innovation.

 As Director of Product Management, Thomas Reilly leads a team of product managers, responsible for the complete range of Data Physics products, including; signal analyzers, vibration control systems, high intensity acoustic test systems, and electrodynamic shaker systems.
 The product management team is responsible for product planning and execution throughout each product’s life cycle.
 This includes gathering and prioritizing product and customer requirements, defining the product vision, and working closely with engineering, sales, marketing, and customer support to ensure revenue and customer satisfaction goals are met.

 Tom has almost 30 years of experience in vibration and acoustic testing and analysis.
 He started his career working with the US Navy in the area of acoustic analysis and design of submarines and surface ships.
 For more than 20 years he has worked for manufacturers of data acquisition systems, dynamic signal analyzers, and vibration control systems.
 Tom is a member of several industry working groups that define specifications and recommended practices for vibration testing and qualification.
 He has written numerous technical paper and articles on vibration testing, analysis and control, including multi degree of freedom vibration testing.
 Tom has a Bachelor of Science degree in Mechanical Engineering from Virginia Tech.